The Groundhog Day

-When I see the groundhog’s upper soil nest from outside, it reminds me to the earthworm’s nest in the field.
+When I see the groundhog’s upper soil nest from outside, it reminds me of the earthworm’s nest in the field.
 The most impressive thing is that I can see the black and crumble fertile soil from down under the earth.
-I may not see the creator of the nest for over the next 2 months, but I am sure that they are hibernate and safe during the freezing Winter down under and they will show up around the time of the Groundhog Day.
+I may not see the creator of the nest for over the next 2 months, but I am sure that they are hibernating and safe during the freezing Winter down under and they will show up around the time of Groundhog Day.

-Like earthworm, groundhog (Marmota monax) or marmot is excellent burrowers.
-Groundhog’s burrow usually has two to five entrances with primary reason for them to escape from predators.
-The burrows particularly large, with up to 20 meters of tunnels buried up to 2 meters.
-Their burrows have separate rooms for defecation, otherwise known as toilet.
+Like earthworm, groundhog (Marmota monax) or marmot are excellent burrowers.
+Groundhog’s burrow usually has two to five entrances with the primary reason for them to escape from predators.
+The burrows are particularly large, with up to 20 meters of tunnels buried up to 2 meters.
+Their burrows have separate rooms for defecation, otherwise known as toilets.

 Groundhogs are omnivorous.
 Mostly are herbivorous which eat wild grasses and other vegetation.
 Groundhogs are also occasionally insectivorous and eat other small animals including earthworms.

 Although a groundhog prefers burrowing on an open field at the edges of the woodland, both of their diet and burrowing habit make them serious nuisance animals around farm and garden.
 They will eat many commonly grown vegetables, and their burrows can destroy farm ponds and undermine foundations.
 Their preferred habitat of grassy areas near woods also makes them abundant along roads and highways where they often become the victims of passing cars.